sapirowsky/laravel-pinterest-clone/README.md

 ## About This project

+I've named it pinterest clone but doesn't even come close to it, so yeah.
+Sorry.
 Project was made using laravel 10 with breeze as starting point, I've added image collection per user.
 And showcase of all images avaiable in the app.

 -   [Laravel 10](https://laravel.com/).